-Is it fair and reasonable for Revolut to be held responsible for Miss C's loss?
+Is it fair and reasonable for Revolut to be held responsible for Mr F's loss?

-In reaching my decision about what is fair and reasonable, I have taken into account that Mrs S purchased cryptocurrency which credited an e-wallet held in her own name, rather than making a payment directly to the fraudsters.
-So, she remained in control of her money after she made the payments from her Revolut account, and it took further steps before the money was lost to the fraudsters.
+In reaching my decision about what is fair and reasonable, I have taken into account that Mr F purchased cryptocurrency which credited an e-wallet held in his own name, rather than making a payment directly to the fraudsters.
+So, he remained in control of his money after he made the payments from his Revolut account, and it took further steps before the money was lost to the fraudsters.